 The Petitioner no longer needs to file a statement at this stage.
 The new rules simply require the parties to wait 20 weeks before the Conditional Order is granted.

-The purpose of the new 20 week waiting period is to give the parties an opportunity to reflect on their decision, to start to sort out their finances and negotiate how they intend to divide finances and any childcare issues.
+The purpose of the new 20 week waiting period is to give the parties an opportunity to reflect on their decision, to sort out their finances and negotiate how they intend to divide finances and any childcare issues.

 The Decree Absolute of Divorce is now called the ‘Final Order’.
 Once this is obtained the marriage is dissolved and at an end.